Pat Paulsen: Winemaking

-Personal life and death
+Personal life

 In the 1980s, Paulsen began a relationship with social worker Linda Chaney, whom he met at a Denver comedy club.
-She began serving as his booking agent, and the two were married in 1988.
-However, he learned that she was diverting his funds into her own personal accounts, and he filed for divorce after only 40 days.
-He later sued her and was awarded a judgment of $233,000, but Chaney said that, even if she had the money, she would rather "go out and shred it rather than turn it over" to Paulsen.
+She began serving as his booking agent and the two were married in 1988.
+However, he learned that she was diverting his funds into her own personal accounts and he filed for divorce after only 40 days.
+He later sued her and was awarded a judgment of $233,000, but Chaney said that, even if she had the money, she would "go out and shred it rather than turn it over" to Paulsen.

-In 1995, Paulsen was diagnosed with colon cancer, and doctors discovered that the cancer had spread to his brain and lymph nodes in 1997.
-He sought alternative medicine treatment for his cancer in Tijuana, Mexico, and died there from complications of pneumonia and kidney failure on April 25, 1997.
+In 1995, Paulsen was diagnosed with colon cancer and doctors discovered that the cancer had spread to his brain and lymph nodes in 1997.
+He sought alternative medicine treatment for his cancer in Tijuana, Mexico and died there from complications of pneumonia and kidney failure on April 25, 1997.
 Paulsen was fondly remembered by fans who enjoyed his mockery of the entire electoral process.
 "Whenever I’d walk around with him," Tom Smothers said, "people would yell, 'Hey, Mr. President.'
 We miss him."